Brandon railway station: Early years (1844–1862)

-The bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
+The Norwich and Brandon Railway Act 1844 (7 & 8 Vict. c. xv) for the Norwich and Brandon Railway (N&BR) received royal assent on 10 May 1844.
 The line was to link with an Eastern Counties Railway (ECR) project of a line from Newport in Essex to Brandon in Norfolk.
 Once complete the line would enable trains to travel from Norwich to London.
 Work started on the line in 1844.

-One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so, the soon to open, Brandon station became a Norfolk Railway asset.
+One month before the N&BR opened the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) authorising the amalgamation of the Yarmouth and Norwich Railway with the N&BR came into effect and so, the soon to open, Brandon station became a Norfolk Railway asset.
 The station building was designed by the sculptor John Thomas, some of whose other rail stations are Grade II listed.
 To blend it with the local vernacular, Thomas designed it to be built with Brandon flint.